hanabi/hanabi.github.io/Reference.md

 * If a teammate performs a *Prompt* on you, and you have multiple cards in your hand that match the connecting card, normally you would be promised that the left-most (newest) is playable.
 * However, if the card that initiated the prompt was **on chop** when it was touched **and** it was in danger of being discarded, the left-most rule no longer applies, since your teammate had to take drastic measures to prevent the discard of that card.
 * So instead, you are promised that you have the connecting card somewhere in your hand, but it could be any of the cards, and not strictly the left-most.

-### The Wrong Prompt (Mistake)

-* A common mistake in Hanabi is to attempt to perform a *Finesse* when there is a "matching" card in that player's hand.
-Since *Prompts* take precedence over *Finesses*, the player will always play their matching clued cards first.
-* When a card is *Prompted* and it misplays, everyone can read into this mistake - it was almost certainly a *Wrong Prompt*, meaning that the player who gave the clue probably intended for the *Finesse Position* card to play instead.
-* Thus, if there is nothing else special about the situation, the player who misplayed should go on to play their *Finesse Position* card on the next turn.

 ### Critical Discards after a Chop Move (Mistake)